 - Make marinade.
-In a large bowl, combine minced garlic, extra virgin olive oil, 1 tsp allspice, 1 tsp black pepper, 3/4 tsp paprika, and 1/2 tsp ground nutmeg.
+In a large bowl, combine minced garlic, extra virgin olive oil, 1 teaspoon allspice, 1 teaspoon black pepper, ¾ teaspoon paprika, and ½ teaspoon ground nutmeg.
 Mix well. (leave rest of spices for later.)

 - Dip Vegetables in Marinade.
 Add the vegetables (sliced acorn squash, onions, sweet potatoes, and carrots) to the marinade bowl with the garlic marinade (you may need to do this in stages.)
 Give them a quick toss, then transfer vegetables to a large sheet pan.
 Season with kosher salt.